 I’ve been using Fitatu app which comes with a large database of food products and meals and this makes calorie counting extra easy.
 All you need to do is scan a barcode of a product and if there is a match you will get all the details about it on your screen.
 Then, you just choose the exact weight (or a portion) and the app will calculate the calories for you.
 I really like that many of the products/food items have an option to choose 1 tablespoon or 1 teaspoon (which is great for various powders and things like honey, coconut sugar, flaxseeds, etc.).

 Calorie counting will be much easier when you plan ahead.
 It’s a good idea to plan your meals and include as many healthy and low-calorie foods as possible.
+You may also want to consider low calorie meal kits such as Spicentice.
 Make a plan for a week if you can, if not, do it for at least 3 days in advance.

 Make sure your meals are balanced and include enough vegetables and fruits.
 For breakfast, you could have things like porridge or Weetabix with fruits or natural yoghurt with banana, oat bran and chia seeds.